simengangstad/SwiftyCloudKit/README.md

 The cloud kit fetcher protocol requires you to give it a database, a query and an fetch interval (how many records per batch).
 You also have to implement `parseResult(records: [CKRecord])`, which returns the records fetched, and `terminatingFetchRequest()`, which gets fired when a fetch request terminated because of some error.

-In order to fetch from iCloud there is one prerequisite:
+In order to fetch from iCloud there's one prerequisite:
-- Setup a record type in the cloud kit dashboard with field types.
+- Setup a record type in the cloud kit dashboard.
 In the example project a record type with the name "Record" and a string field type named "Text" is required.

 We define a simple model: